Professor, Postsecondary / Higher Education Salary

 Pay Difference by Location

-Raleigh is home to an above-average pay rate for Professors, 41 percent higher than the national average.
-Professors can also look forward to large paychecks in cities like Boston (+40 percent), Los Angeles (+29 percent), Seattle (+25 percent), and Philadelphia (+22 percent).
-The lowest-paying market is Fort Lauderdale, which sits 20 percent below the national average, proving that location is a significant contributor to overall pay.
-Dallas and Houston are a couple other places where companies are known to pay below the median — salaries are 8 percent lower and 5 percent lower, respectively.
+San Francisco offers some of the highest pay in the country for Professors, 53 percent above the national average.
+Professors can also look forward to large paychecks in cities like Berkeley (+50 percent), Boston (+35 percent), Los Angeles (+25 percent), and Indianapolis (+22 percent).
+Houston is the lowest-paying area, 9 percent south of the national average.
+Dallas and Baltimore are a couple other places where companies are known to pay below the median — salaries are 6 percent lower and 4 percent lower, respectively.

 Key Stats for Professor, Postsecondary / Higher Education

 Rated 5 out of 5